Does Jello Contain Collagen? (Whats the Link?)

 Collagen is the main body protein, while gelatin is a degraded form with health benefits.

-Collagen is necessary for maintaining the structural integrity of various tissues.
-It gives strength and flexibility to our skin, bones, tendons, ligaments, and blood vessels.
+Collagen protein is necessary for maintaining the structural integrity of various tissues.
+It gives strength and flexibility to our skin, bones, tendons, ligaments, and blood vessels, so collagen may be considered a vital dietary supplement, especially for wrinkle prevention.

 Considering its vital functions in our overall health and well-being, it's no wonder that collagen is often called the "glue" holding our bodies together.
 (1)